thesmartwon/thesmartwon.com/posts/coding/this-site-2/index.md

 <figure>
 <img src="webpack.png" alt="Webpack" />
 <figcaption>Most web developers use this.
-Most don't have the slightest idea how it works.</figcaption>
+Most haven't the slightest idea how it works.</figcaption>
 </figure>

 I like Webpack, so I experimented with building my site using [prerender-loader](https://github.com/GoogleChromeLabs/prerender-loader) or [prerender-SPA-plugin](https://github.com/chrisvfritz/prerender-spa-plugin) paired with [Preact-router](https://github.com/preactjs/preact-router).